GCPins/cscope/README.md

 # cscope
-Clemson Hello World 2023 project to manage Gradescope submissions with a GUI made in the Godot Engine
+Clemson Hello World 2023 project to manage Gradescope submissions with a GUI made in the Godot Engine with a Python backend.

+Won the "Wild Card" award.

-DIstributed under GPL
+DIstributed under the GPL License.